IMCBioinformatics/dada2_16S_workflow/README.md

 Then please follow these steps to set up and run the pipeline.

 #### 3.1 Make sure that all the environments are set up and required packages are installed.
-To do so, after installing each package, you can run the tool name and the flag -h (i.g. fastqc -h) to see if it is installed.

 #### 3.2 Navigate to your project directory and clone this repository into that directory using the following command: